Spring 2023 Application Opens

 - Pay the Application Fee.

-- Submit your ApplyTexas application.
-Within 2-3 days of the submission of your application you will be able to upload applicable required materials.
+- Within 48 hours of the submission your application you will be able to upload applicable required materials.

 2 Check your MyStatus Portal and upload applicable items

-See the checklist for Departmental Requirements and Graduate School Requirements.
+See the guide for Program Requirements and Graduate and International Admissions Center Requirements.

 3 Send Test Scores